sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_15_DownloadingOS/Quiz01.md

 **Description**

-a) The software which is used to burn windows ISO image to USB pendrive is isotousb.
-Option (b) Rufus is used if we are installing a Linux ISO image.
-Option (c) isotohdd is incorrect.

-b) The software which is used to burn windows ISO image to USB pendrive is isotousb.
-Option (b) Rufus is used if we are installing a Linux ISO image.
-Option (c) isotohdd is incorrect.

-c) The software which is used to burn windows ISO image to USB pendrive is isotousb.
-Option (b) Rufus is used if we are installing a Linux ISO image.
-Option (c) isotohdd is incorrect.

-d) The software which is used to burn windows ISO image to USB pendrive is isotousb.
+The software which is used to burn windows ISO image to USB pendrive is isotousb.
 Option (b) Rufus is used if we are installing a Linux ISO image.
 Option (c) isotohdd is incorrect.

 ---
 ---